Google inks $1 billion deal with HTC for Pixel talent

 Why Google makes sense

 Nowadays, there's little room for premium phone makers not named Apple and Samsung.
-Samsung is the world's top smartphone maker, with a 23 percent share, with Apple in second place with almost 15 percent, according to IDC.
+Samsung is the world's top smartphone maker with a 23 percent share, while Apple is second with almost 15 percent, according to IDC.

-The exception to that was last year's Pixel and Pixel XL, Google's own phones, which were praised for their premium quality and high-end cameras.
-They reached the market at a time when Samsung recalled the combustible Galaxy Note 7.
+Still, last year's Google's Pixel and Pixel XL were praised for their premium quality and high-end cameras, indicating there might be a market for top-end phones from other manufacturers.
+The Google phones reached the market at a time when Samsung recalled the combustible Galaxy Note 7.
 The silent manufacturing partner behind the Pixels: HTC.

-Google also last year reorganized its hardware efforts under a new organization led by Rick Osterloh, a former Motorola executive.
+Last year, Google also reorganized its hardware efforts under a new organization led by Rick Osterloh, a former Motorola executive.
 Osterloh is expected to unveil the next version of the Pixel phone on Oct.
-4, with speculation that it will add new colors, and that the XL will be made by another manufacturer, LG.
+4, amid speculation that it will add new colors, and that the XL will be made by another manufacturer, LG.

 The company is also making a bigger push into virtual reality and augmented reality, in which digital graphics are overlaid on top of what you normally see in the real world.
 All of Google's rivals, including Apple and Facebook, are investing big in those markets.
 Last month, Google announced ARCore, a set of tools to help software developers build AR apps for Android.

 But as AR becomes more advanced, those heightened reality experiences require more powerful hardware and sensors.
-By owning HTC, Google gains tighter control over production.
 And like Apple, PIchai and his team could emulate Apple's ability to touch all aspects of a product, from the software to the hardware features and design.

 "The consumer expects to have a consistent and reliable experience going from one device to the next," said Ramon Llamas, an analyst at IDC.
 "If you have entire control over that ecosystem, that's a very good place to be."